How to Charge Electric Vehicles at Home?

 Another advantage of EVSE is that many enable smart charging features, which are beneficial in home environments as well.
 Many electric car users start charging their vehicles in after office hours, which coincides with the daily peak in electricity demand.
 Adding electric vehicle charging to the current demand can cause grid instability.
 However, users need their car fully charged only the next morning.
 Shifting this demand by overnight charging can be an efficient way to deal with the residual load problem.
 Also due to the spreading of renewable energy customers can buy energy from several sources, and the energy price of the sources can change based on the current energy supply and demand.
 There are significant differences in off-peak energy prices, which can add up in considerable savings.

 Home Charging Reimbursement

 One of the financial benefits of home charging can be reimbursement of company car charging.
-Several companies had started their vehicle fleet electrification, and parallelly the charging infrastructure development in their facilities.
-By financially supporting home charging they can effectively reduce the demand of office charging.
+Numerous companies have begun to electrify their fleets of vehicles while installing the necessary charging infrastructure at their respective facilities.
+However, by financially supporting employees through reimbursement, companies can effectively reduce their demand for office charging.
 This can save time for employees, makes the company fleet more mobile and help stabilize the facility grid management.
 Mileage reimbursement of electric and hybrid cars is treated similarly as petrol and diesel models.